zonpig/SC3020-Project-2/README.md

 python utils/create_tables.py
 ```

-To load data into the tables, run the following commands:
+To load data into the tables (provided you have the cleaned .csv that removed the extra “|” character at the end of each line), run the following commands:

 ```bash
 python utils/load_data.py